yechielb2000/ride-share-simulator/README.md

     - `clock/` Provides a ticking mechanism to simulate time (used for freeing drivers when the estimated_travel_time >= clock_time).
 Note that the clock is set to UTC tz (if you add ride, it should come with UTC tz)
     - `rides_producer/` produce rides for the simulation.

-The infra structure choices like the base image and shared directory seemed very legit since we don't want to compile the same binaries and packages again and again.
-For the shared directory, in production I would probably make each package there as an internal package.

 ### Redis SDK